 3 – Bocci's Italian Restaurant

-A restaurant is not usually the first place that springs to mind when you think of a haunted building, but nevertheless Bocci’s Italian Restaurant has more than earned a place on this list of Charleston’s most haunted spots!
+A restaurant is not usually the first place that springs to mind, when you think of a haunted building.
+Nevertheless, Bocci’s Italian Restaurant has more than earned a place on this list of Charleston’s most haunted spots!

 It is said to be home to one spirit who hates locked doors!
-Reports suggest that whenever doors are locked the entity will start pounding on them and has even been known to unlock and push open the doors!
+Reports suggest that whenever doors are locked, the entity will start pounding on them and has even been known to unlock and push the doors open!

 2 – Old Jail